filakhtov/gentoo-use-docs/sys-apps/portage.md

 ### build
 This flag should normally be disabled.
 It is used by the Gentoo team to create early build stages and bootstrapping.
 Under the hood it will ignore a number of flags and dependencies as well as disable the rsync verification.

+### debug
+This flag is coming from the parent eclass and does nothing for this package.

+This flag should normally be disabled.

 ### doc
 Generate and install HTML documentation from DocBook by calling a `make docbook` command followed by a `make install_docbook`.
 Resulting documentation will be installed into a `/usr/share/doc/portage-<VERSION>/html` directory.